AndrewJBateman/pean-stack-api-display/README.md

 * Map card shows location data from the [ipapi API](https://ipapi.co/)
 * News card shows latest news from the [newsapi](https://newsapi.org/) **CORS error, dropdown sources menu - solve problem with Bootstrap**
 * Google charts card shows a range of charts using the [Google Charts API](https://developers.google.com/chart/) **change data to come from backend json file then postgres database**
 * Google Book search card lets user search for any book.
 Resullts displayed in an array of Bootstrap cards.
-Clicking on a book shows it in detail
+Clicking on a book shows it in detail **change method of passing book. save list for back button return**
 * New York Times API - bestseller list displayed.
-Clicking on a bestseller shows it in detail
+Clicking on a bestseller shows it in detail **correct router data transfer**
 * Github card shows Github repo details from user search.
 Repo button redirects to repo list page. **add user input sanitization, github pagination to show more than 30 repos, clear search input once query run, add my details as default results**
 * Deployed version: good Lighthouse score: performance: 91, accessibility: 100, Best practises: 100, SEO 100%, PWA - **improve**